On this page, you can find additional configuration for adding Google Pay to your Drop-in integration.

 Before you begin

-To be able to accept live Google Pay payments, you must complete all of the steps in Before you go live.
+To accept live Google Pay payments, you must complete all of the steps in Before you go live.

 You don't need to send additional fields for Google Pay.
 To see optional fields that you can send for all payment methods, choose the endpoint you integrated: